DMatodzi/flask-k8-3s-api-ci-cd-assess-2/README.md

 6. Deploy on Kubernetes (KinD)
     - Install [KinD](https://kind.sigs.k8s.io/)
     - Create a `deployment.yaml` and `service.yaml`
-    - Apply the Kubernetes manifests to deploy app:
+    - Apply the Kubernetes manifests to deploy the app:
       ```bash
           kubectl apply -f deployment.yaml
           kubectl apply -f service.yaml
       ```

 ## 2. The API’s functionality, how it was containerized and deployed on Kubernetes
- ### 2.1 Functinality
+ ### 2.1 Functionality
  The Flask API serves as a simple web application with the following endpoints:
- - GET /: Returns a welcome message.
+ - GET /: Textbox for user to write username and then returns a 'Welcome User!' message.
  - GET /how are you: Responds with a friendly message.
+ - GET /users: Responds with the users stored in the database.

+When the `http://127.0.0.1:8080/` URL is visited a user has to enter their username which is then automatically stored in the database.
+So each time a person visits the home page and inputs their user name, the username will automatically be stored in the database

  ### 2.2 Containerization Process
-  The application is containerized using Docker, allowing for easy deployment across various environments.
-The `Dockerfile` specifies the base image and sets up the necessary environment for running the Flask application.
+  The application is containerized using Docker, allowing easy deployment across various environments.
+The `Dockerfile` specifies the base image and sets up the environment for running the Flask application.
  ### 2.3 Deployment on Kubernetes
  The application is deployed on Kubernetes using KinD (Kubernetes in Docker).
-The deployment consists of a `deployment` and `service` YAML files that define how the application should run in the cluster.
+The deployment consists of `deployment` and `service` YAML files that define how the application should run in the cluster.

  ## 3. CI/CD Process using GitHub Actions